ShiiiivanshSingh/GeoQuest/README.md

-# GeoGuessr Clone with Mapillary
+# GeoQuest

-A free GeoGuessr clone built with Next.js, React, and Mapillary for street-level imagery.
+A modern geography exploration game built with Next.js, React, and Mapillary for street-level imagery.

 ## Features